giantswarm/docs/src/content/getting-started/install-an-application/_index.md

   version: 2.3.2
 ```

-The `name` field is the name of the app in the catalog meanwhile `--app-name` designates the name of the app instance installed in the cluster.
-Keep in mind that the app name is subject to different length limits, depending on how the app is deployed.
-Using a name under 30 characters is recommended.
+The `spec.name` field is the application's name in the catalog; meanwhile, 'metadata.name` designates the name of the instance installed in the cluster.
+[Read more information about the properties here]({{ relfer "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io/" }}).

 After a few seconds, you should see the deployed status: